martonpaulo/angular-todo-list/README.md

 To run the project locally, follow these steps:

+1. Navigate to the `server/` directory;
-1. Install dependencies by running `npm install`;
+2. Install dependencies by running `npm install`;
-2. Start the server by navigating to the `server/` directory and running `npm run server`;
+3. Start the server by running `npm start`;
+4. Open another instance of the terminal;
+5. Go to the root directory;
+6. Navigate to the `web/` directory;
+7. Install dependencies by running `npm install`;
-3. Start the web application by navigating to the `web/` directory and running `npm run web`;
+8. Start the web client by running `npm start`;
-4. Open your web browser and navigate to http://localhost:4200/.
+9. Open your web browser and navigate to http://localhost:4200/.

 ## Challenges